Envy-freeness and maximum Nash welfare for mixed divisible and indivisible goods: Acknowledgments.

 \section{Acknowledgments.}

 We would like to thank Yasushi Kawase for the comments to improve this paper.
-The second author was supported by JSPS KAKENHI Grant Numbers JP17K12646, JP21K17708, and JP21H03397, Japan.
+The second author was supported by JSPS KAKENHI Grant Numbers JP17K12646, JP21K17708, and JP21H03397, and JST ERATO Grant Number JPMJER2301, Japan.